primiano/perfetto-docs/docs/quickstart/linux-tracing.md

 # Quickstart: Record traces on Linux

-Perfetto allows to capture system traces on Linux.
+Perfetto can capture system traces on Linux.
 All ftrace-based data sources and most other procfs / sysfs-based data sources are supported.

 Currently there are no packages or prebuilts for Linux.
-In order to run Perfetto on Linux you need to build it from sources.
+In order to run Perfetto on Linux you need to build it from source.

 ## Building from source